 Bear this in mind when penning your press releases and try to be objective in the balance between providing an interesting story and providing background to your new product or service.
 A good example would be to commission a survey related to your new offering and make the findings the subject of the release.

-2. Write a Good Headline
+2. Write a good headline

 Believe me, unless your press release has an eye-catching subject line, it is likely to end up in the trash folder very rapidly.
-Most editors will not even open a release which doesn’t relate to their area of business, especially if the subject doesn’t hold their attention for at least two seconds.
+Most editors will not even open a release that doesn’t relate to their area of business, especially if the subject doesn’t hold their attention for at least two seconds.

 3. Summarise the key points